lstrojny/uffff/README.md

 ## Development

-Use `nix develop` to initialize the development environment defined in `flake.nix`.
-To select a specific version, use:
+### Setting up the environment

+_Uffff_ uses [direnv](https://direnv.net/) to set up the development environment.
+Run `diren allow` to initialize the development environment.

+To switch to a different PHP version for development or if you prefer not to use direnv, you can use `nix develop` to initialize the environment:

--   `nix develop .#php83` to select PHP 8.3
+-   `nix develop github:loophp/nix-shell#env-php82` to select PHP 8.2
--   `nix develop .#php82` to select PHP 8.2
+-   `nix develop github:loophp/nix-shell#env-php83` to select PHP 8.3
+-   `nix develop github:loophp/nix-sphinx` to set up sphinx to build documentation

+### Making changes

+Change the code and then run `composer check` to run tests, static inspections, everything and the kitchen sink.
+Once that is green, open a pull request.

+Edit the documentation in `docs/` and run `composer docs` to build the documentation.
+Open `build/docs/html/index.html` in a browser to view the built documentation.